bcampbell/impy/README.md

     $ make
     $ sudo make install

+Rough edges:

+* requires a really really recent version of cmake to correctly detect giflib 5.
+  You can fudge around this by changing the `5` in `find_package(GIF 5 REQUIRED)` to `4` instead.
+* one of the examples, impyview, requires SDL2.
+No fancy cmake options yet, but you can just comment out the `impyview` bits of `examples/CMakeLists.txt` to skip it.

 ## API

 Not yet. `impy.h` is the public interface, but it's subject to massive change.